cooper/quiki/doc/configuration.md

 ### cat.[name].title

+_Optional_.
 Sets the human-readable title for the category by the name of `[name]`.

 __Default__: none

 ### var.*

+_Optional_.
 Global wiki variable space.
 Variables defined in this space will be available throughout the wiki.
 However they may be overwritten on a particular page.